jmservera/cecinestpasunmariage/README.md

 * Vision, Computer Vision and Azure OpenAI resources, that you will configure in the corresponding parameters

 All the rest of resources will be created by the deployment.

+// TODO:
+//      * test that the function works in the prod environment (change of the storage account env variable)
+//      * Add RG variable for the existing resources (DNS Zone, Log Analytics, etc)
+//      * Create the script to validate domains and deploy swa and function app